markusloecher/Teaching/README.md

 # Teaching

-Teaching materials for my lecturs at HWR Berlin
+Teaching materials for some of my lectures at HWR Berlin